tartown/go-llama-telegram-helper/README.md

    If pulling from Docker Hub: `docker compose -f docker-compose.hub.yml up -d`

 ### Build and run as binary
-First, make sure you have Go and C
+First, make sure you have Go and CMake installed
+1.